Newly built homes need to meet the minimum Australian building code and standards.

 Contact Vital Building Inspections for your Home Inspection Needs in Sydney.

-Vital Building and Pest Inspections is one of Sydney’s most trusted third-party home inspectors.
+Vital Building Inspections Sydney is one of Sydney’s most trusted third-party home inspectors.
 Whether it’s a newly constructed home or a pre-owned property, we are the team that you need.

 With almost two decades of experience in the industry, our experts spot even the most hidden of problems.
 You deserve only the best home.
 Call us now on 0401 012 074 for your enquiries or click here to request a quote, and we will contact you back as soon as we can.